RESTyard/RESTyard/README.md

 }
 ```

-####Routes with a key in the route template
+#### Routes with a key in the route template
-By design the Extension encurage that no route has multiple keys in the route template.
+By design the Extension encourages routes to not have multiple keys in the route template.
 Also only routes to HypermediaObject may have a key.
-If so the RouteAttribute needs a `RouteKeyProducer` type:
+In that case the RouteAttribute needs a `RouteKeyProducer` type:

 ``` csharp
 [HttpGetHypermediaObject("", typeof(HypermediaCustomer), typeof(CustomerRouteKeyProducer))]